Distributed-Fruit-Tree/project/README.md

 ## Overview
 ### Description
-Distributed Fruit Market connects people who have fruit trees  with people who want locally-grown organic fruit.
+Distributed Fruit Tree connects people who have fruit trees with people who want locally-grown organic fruit.
-Fruit trees produce a lot of fruit, usually more than one family can use.
-Rather than have the fruit rot, Distributed Fruit Market can eliminate this waste.
+A single fruit tree can produce 100's of pounds of fruit a year.
+Most owners of fruit trees do not consume all of the fruit produced, and most of the fruit is left to rot on the tree or on the ground.
+At the same time, there is a growing market for sustainably sourced local, organic produce.
+This app connects producers with more fruit than they need, with foragers who are looking for resources.

 **Possible Names:**